juliusalfeche/quakesph/README.md

 ## ⚠️ Disclaimer

 The information provided by **QuakesPH** is for **educational and informational purposes only**.
-While we strive to provide accurate and up-to-date earthquake data, we **do not guarantee the completeness, reliability, or timeliness** of the information.
+While I strive to provide accurate and up-to-date earthquake data, I **do not guarantee the completeness, reliability, or timeliness** of the information.

 **QuakesPH only displays earthquakes of magnitude 4.0 and above**.
 It is **not a substitute for official warnings or advice** from local authorities, emergency services, or the **Philippine Institute of Volcanology and Seismology (PHIVOLCS)**.
 Users should **always follow official guidance and take necessary precautions** in the event of seismic activity.